Toyota Aygo review - Practicality, comfort and boot space

 Leg room, head room & passenger space

 Front headroom has improved slightly, despite the lower roofline thanks to a curved ‘double-bubble’ roof and front seats lowered by 10mm.
 However, the small side windows at the back and high-backed front seats make the rear feel claustrophobic and legroom is seriously restricted even for smaller passengers.
 Rivals like the Hyundai i10 feel significantly roomier.
-The five-door model makes things easier for rear passengers to get in and out at least, which makes it the pick of the range.
+The five-door model makes things easier for rear passengers to get in and out at least.

 The £850 'x-wave' option brings an electrically retractable folding fabric roof that slides back to the rear headrests in around 10 seconds, or bunches up halfway to act as a sunroof.
 If you look below the roofline, however, the Aygo's lines – and more importantly its passenger accommodation - are unaffected.